muratk5n/thirdwave/en/mbl/2024/week08.md

 ---

-Russia is not part of ICSID, neither is Brazil and many other countries.
+Russia is not part of ISDS, neither is Brazil and many other countries.
 Intl trade is possible without it.

 ---